-Placement applications area accepted in November and June each year and generally, successful applicants may undertake one placement only.
+Placement applications area accepted on a rolling basis.
+Successful applicants may undertake one placement only.
 Successful applicants will be accommodated as practices become available throughout the year.

 Students wishing to apply are encouraged to attend an information and portfolio session, which will be advised during balloting each semester.

-The information session is open to all undergraduate students wishing to learn more about the placement process in 2019.
+The information session is open to all undergraduate students wishing to learn more about the placement process.
 Dates will be advised.

 Your Expression of Interest should include: